 Creating a place with a shared identity is not just about building spaces to live and work in, but about nurturing a place culture that can really live, take off, and be evolved by everyone.

-In 2004 our Community Programme, Time for Paddington, was launched, allowing employees from local businesses to donate time and resources to local causes.
-Since then, employees from Paddington companies have contributed to many valuable schemes, from teaching CV and job interview skills to young adults, to providing support to homeless communities.
+In 2004 our Community Programme, Time for Paddington, was launched, enabling employees from local businesses to donate time and resources to local causes.
+Since then, employees from Paddington companies have contributed to many valuable schemes, from teaching CV and job interview skills to young adults, transforming community spaces, to providing support to the homeless.

 The community driven activities which have defined Paddington have many success stories to tell.

-The Partnership's dedicated recruitment centre, Paddington First, found work for 5,740 people in the ten years from 2001 to 2011.
+The Partnership's dedicated recruitment centre, Paddington First, found work for 5,740 people between 2001 and 2011.

 A Place for People